icicle-lang/icicle/README.md

 -----------

-Icicle supports a wide variety of expressions, and queries which can be computed in an event soucing or streaming manner should be computable in Icicle.
+Icicle supports a wide variety of expressions, and queries which can be computed in an event sourcing or streaming manner should be computable in Icicle.

 The best place to get a feel for expressions is the [ambling]